Aroused (film): Release

 Anderson's companion fine-art photography book associated with the film titled, Aroused: The Lost Sensuality of a Woman, was released before the film itself in 2012.
 The Aroused film premiere took place on May 1, 2013, at Nuart Theatre of the Landmark Theatres chain in Los Angeles.
 Many of the female stars of the film were present for the premiere, and stayed after the conclusion of the screening to greet guests and sign the accompanying companion coffee-table book.
 The documentary film was first released publicly on May 2, 2013.
 The film had a showing at Grauman's Chinese Theatre in Hollywood, California.
 Screenings were also shown in 2013 at Village East Cinema in East Village, Manhattan, West End Cinema in Washington, D.C., and Landmark Theatres in Chicago, Illinois, and San Francisco, California.

 The film was simultaneously made available on iTunes, with the accompanying book sold on Amazon.
 The iTunes release was successful, rising to the number three spot on their "documentary most viewed list".
 The film was not rated by the Motion Picture Association.
-It was released in DVD format on June 4, 2013, distributed by company Ketchup Entertainment.
+It was released in DVD format on June 4, 2013, distributed by Ketchup Entertainment.
 The DVD rendered the film in 1.78:1 anamorphic widescreen.
 Audio for the DVD was presented with Dolby Digital 5.1.
 The DVD included a movie trailer for the film itself.
 In 2020, Aroused was featured on Amazon Prime and the TV network Showtime in the United States.